stereotype441/language/resources/type-system/inference.md

 ### Null check

-If the expression chain ends with `!`, then the result of selector chain type inference in context `K` is the elaborated expression `m`, with static type `T`, where `m` and `T` are determined as follows:
+If the selector chain ends with `!`, then the result of selector chain type inference in context `K` is the elaborated expression `m`, with static type `T`, where `m` and `T` are determined as follows: